Rami-0/call-scheduler/README.md

 # Call Scheduler App

-***"Note: If you have any idea about how to do the signing of the app without a developer account, or a way to publish it outside of Appstore to hit me up on telegram @u88s8"***
+***"Note: If you have any idea about how to sign the app without a developer account or a way to publish it outside of the App Store, hit me up on telegram @u88s8"***

 This React Native application allows users to schedule phone calls to their contacts at a specified date and time.
 It is inspired by various auto-calling Android applications and aims to provide similar functionality on iOS.